Riznyk01/simple-weather-tg-bot/README.md

-# SimpleWeatherTgBot
+# Simple weather tg bot

-SimpleWeatherTgBot is a Telegram bot written in Golang that provides weather information from the free OpenWeatherMap API.
+Simple weather tg bot is a Telegram bot written in Golang that provides weather information from the free OpenWeatherMap API.
 Users can input city names or send their locations to receive current weather details on demand.

 ## Table of Contents